 Students are expected to be on time to school every day and on time to every session.
-Students that fail to attend on time will be detained in a Late Correction.
-For students that are persistently late, they will find themselves in a longer lunch time Correction than the standard 10 minute late Correction.
+Students that fail to attend on time will be placed in a Late Correction.
+For students that are persistently late an initial conversation will take place between the student and their parents / carers to explore the reasons for persistent lates to school.
+If the student continues to arrive late despite additional levels of support following the parent meeting then they will be placed in a 20 minute lunch time correction.